codepr/codepr.github.io/_posts/2025-01-01-dogfight-server-elixir.md

   the lifetime of the connection (i.e. the game)
 - `GenServer` is the main abstraction (kinda low level but easy to use for a first run) that will be used to represent
-    - A game server, this will be the entity representing the main source of truth for connected clients, it's basically an instantiated game.
-For the first iteration we will have a single running game server; subsequently, it will extended to be spawned on-demand as part of a hosting game logic from players requesting it
+    - A game server, or better, an event handler, this will be the entity representing the main source of truth for connected clients, it's basically an instantiated game.
+For the first iteration we will have a single running game server;
+      subsequently, it will extended to be spawned on-demand as part of a hosting game logic from players requesting it
     - Each connecting player, once the acceptor complete the handshake, it will demand the managing of the client to its own process
 - The main structures exchanged between server and clients will be
     - A game state, will contain all the players, initially capped to a maximum to keep things simple, and each player will have a fixed amount of projectiles to shoot
-    - Actions, all of which will be directional in nature, such as
+    - Events, which may be directional in nature, such as
         - `MOVE UP`
         - `MOVE DOWN`
         - `MOVE LEFT`
         - `MOVE RIGHT`
         - `SHOOT` (this will follow the direction of the projectile, which in turns will coincide with the player direction)
+        - `SPAWN POWER UP`
+      And so on
 - Each player process and game process will be spawned inside a cluster on multiple nodes, with location transparency and message passing this will be a breeze